-Our stock price has been volatile and may continue to be volatile, which could result in substantial losses for investors, and could be influenced by public perception of genomic medicines and the biotechnology sector.
+Our stock price has been volatile and will likely continue to be volatile, which could result in substantial losses for investors, and could be influenced by public perception of genomic medicines and the biotechnology sector.

 Our stock price has been volatile and may continue to be volatile, which could cause stockholders to incur substantial losses.
-An active public market for our common stock may not be sustained, and the market price of our common stock may continue to be highly volatile.
+An active public market for our common stock may not be sustained, and the market price of our common stock may continue to be volatile.
 The market price of our common stock has fluctuated significantly in response to various factors, some of which are beyond our control, including but not limited to the following:

-- announcements by us or collaborators providing updates on the progress or development status of product candidates or data from clinical trials; - initiation or termination of clinical trials; - changes in market valuations of similar companies; - overall market and economic conditions, including the equity markets for emerging biotechnology companies; - deviations in our results of operations from the guidance given by us; - announcements by us or our competitors of new or enhanced products, technologies or services or significant contracts, acquisitions, strategic relationships, joint ventures or capital commitments; - announcement of changes in business and operations by our collaborators and partners, or changes in our existing collaboration agreements; - changes in public opinion of gene therapy and genomic medicines; - regulatory developments, including increased regulatory scrutiny of gene therapy and genomic medicines; - · changes, by one or more of our security analysts, in recommendations, ratings or coverage of our stock; - additions or departures of key personnel; and - sales of our common stock or other securities by us, management or directors, liquidation of institutional funds that comprised large holdings of our stock and decreases in our cash balances.
+- announcements by us or collaborators providing updates on the progress or development status of product candidates or data from clinical trials; - initiation or termination of clinical trials; - changes in market valuations of similar companies; - overall market and economic conditions, including the equity markets for emerging biotechnology companies; - deviations in our results of operations from the guidance given by us; - announcements by us or our competitors of new or enhanced products or technologies or significant contracts, acquisitions, strategic relationships, joint ventures or capital commitments; - announcement of changes in business and operations by our collaborators, or changes to our existing collaboration agreements; - changes in public opinions of genomic medicines; - regulatory developments, including increased regulatory scrutiny of genomic medicines; - changes, by one or more of our securities analysts, in recommendations, ratings or coverage of our stock; - additions or departures of key personnel; and - sales of our common stock or other securities by us, officers or directors, liquidation of institutional funds that comprised large holdings of our stock and decreases in our cash balances.